Open accessibility options

 TLS encryption with https

-TLS, encryption, and https sound very technical, and they are.
-We use HTTPS (Hypertext Transfer Protocol Secure) to securely transmit data over the internet.
+TLS, encryption, and HTTPS sound very technical, and they are.
+We use HTTPS (Hypertext Transfer Protocol Secure) to transmit data securely over the internet.

-This means that the entire transmission of all data from your browser to our web server is secure—no one can eavesdrop.
+This means that the entire transmission of all data from your browser to our web server is secure – no one can eavesdrop.

 communication